microchip-pic-avr-examples/avr16eb32-bemf-acquisition-demo-during-dead-time-mplab-mcc/BEMF_Acquisition_Demo/README.md

 ## Setup

-The AVR16EB32 Curiosity Nano Development Board is used along with the MPP Power Board, AVR-EB Cnano to MPP Adaptor Board, the BLDC Motor and a Voltage Power Supply.
+The AVR16EB32 Curiosity Nano Development Board is used along with the MPPB, AVR-EB Cnano to MPPB Adaptor Board, the BLDC Motor and a Voltage Power Supply.

 <br><img src="../images/full_setup.png">